 In essence, all the inventory management techniques a retailer needs are covered throughout the different chapters of this guide.
 These span across a number of different areas and tasks within the field of inventory management – forecasting, purchasing, storing, analyzing, etc.

-So in this chapter, we give a summary of key techniques and ideas you can use to control and manage your inventory in the best way possible.
+So in this article, we give a summary of key techniques and ideas you can use to control and manage your inventory in the best way possible.

 Inventory management techniques

 - Take forecasting seriously.

 - Give each variant a dedicated warehouse bin.

 This is a quick run-down of all the inventory management techniques we mention in this article.
 Let’s explore each one of these further below:

 As a retailer, the whole point of having inventory is to sell it.
 And with ecommerce, this usually means having to store and ship it somewhere too.

 So deciding exactly how this fulfillment process will be done is one of the most crucial inventory management techniques to get right.